amdadislam01/Age-generator-app/README.md

-# 🧮 Age Calculator Web Ap
+# 🧮 Age Calculator Web App

 A simple and clean web application to calculate your age based on your date of birth.
 Built using **HTML**, **CSS**, and **JavaScript**. 🌟